lautarodragan/wookie-movies/README.md

 Provided by the challenge.
 Would not normally exist in a real-life repo.

+## Architecture

+I won't go into detail here, but just share some quick rules:
+- Immutability everywhere.
+Mutable state goes in databases such as Postgres and key-value stores such as Redis.
+Modern hardware easily deals with the slight performance hit, and the added value in readability and reduced surface for bugs is immeasurable.
+CPU-intensive applications such as games, image and video editors, etc., cannot afford this.
+CRUD applications can.
+There are very few exceptions to this rule, such as timers or keeping track of mouse coordinates, and usually live inside `ref.current`.
+- No classes.
+Pure functions and object factories.
+- Name object factories in PascalCase.
+- Inferred types are generally preferred over explicit return types.
+TypeScript does an awesome job at this, and breaking changes to return types will still be caught at compile-time since they will break at call sites.
+It's not a problem to explicitly write return types, but it's discouraged in most cases.
+- Try to keep everything small and succinct: components, functions, object factories.
+- Sometimes, a new styled component makes sense.
+In other cases, adding a selector to an existing one will do the job just fine and reduce clutter.
+As a rule of thumb: is a class name is needed for the selector, a new styled component may be a better option.
+If semantic HTML suffices, just a selector should be enough.
+Not a strict rule unless we manage to deterministically defined it and cover all cases.
+- Whenever possible, code should read like prose.
+- Choose easily-understood names over short names, but keep it as short as possible.
+Avoid ambiguous names such as "data".
+- Avoid comments as much as possible.
+They are often a code smell — redundant or indicative of bad naming or code with too many responsibilities.
+Exceptions to this can be unexpected edge cases, behaviours or bugs in libraries/frameworks, non-obvious algorithms or business rules.
+Uncle Bob has an excellent writing on this in his book Clean Code.

 ## Chosen Libraries and Frameworks

 ### Server Side Rendering and NextJS